vonmillhausen/sf2000/README.md

 ---

-## biserv.asd
+## Firmware/BIOS (biserv.asd)
 The firmware for the SF2000 is actually located on the microSD card, in a file called `biserv.asd` located in the BIOS folder.
 This file is a monolithic binary blob, which contains the device's OS, the emulators, their settings... basically everything.
-The file is currently being investigated.
-Here are some findings from it:
+There is not currently any custom firmware (CFW) for the device.
+The stock firmware is currently being investigated; here are some findings from it:

 ### Button Mappings/Key Bindings
 `osaka#9664` discovered that the OS supports loading game-specific key bindings from `.kmp` files, stored in the `save` folder for each system and named after a game's ROM file (e.g., `/FC/save/Game Name.kmp`).
 They also discovered where in the `biserv.asd` file the default mappings for each emulator are stored.
 Working with this information, `notv37#4200` worked out what bits related to what buttons for each emulator.
 Using both their findings, we now have a tool which can be used to update both the global button mappings for the emulators, as well as create per-ROM mappings - you can [find this tool here](https://vonmillhausen.github.io/sf2000/tools/buttonMappingChanger.htm).